Family Shocked After Mother’s Grave Moved Without Notice

 KINGSTON (CBS) – When they lost their mother five years ago, it was bad enough.

 Laura Howard, 53, died in Florida in what appeared to be an unsolved murder.
-So her kids brought her remains back to Kingston, Mass. for burial at the Evergreen Cemetery.
+So her kids brought her remains back to Kingston for burial at the Evergreen Cemetery.
 That was five years ago.

-Then several days ago, they went to visit Laura’s grave-site and found she’d been moved.
+Then several days ago, they went to visit Laura’s gravesite and found she’d been moved.

 “It felt like a violation,” said daughter Cassie Mador.
 “Another level of violation we have already gone through with her loss.”